 According to Ziyad Al-Aly, a professor of epidemiology at Washington University in St. Louis, who led the study, there is growing evidence that the new coronavirus may permanently alter the health of some groups.
 According to Nature, these changes fall into the category of acute COVID-19 sequelae, which also cover some long-term symptoms of COVID-19.
 Several other studies have previously suggested that the new coronavirus may increase the risk of some long-term diseases, such as diabetes, persistent lung damage and even brain damage.

 In addition, several other studies point in the same direction as the previous ones.
-For example, a study in the United Kingdom showed thatPatients hospitalized with Covid-19 have about three times the risk of major cardiovascular problems within 8 months of being hospitalized than uninfected people; Patients also had an approximately 2.5-fold increased risk of developing congestive heart failure.
+For example, a study in the United Kingdom showed thatPatients hospitalized with Covid-19 have regarding three times the risk of major cardiovascular problems within 8 months of being hospitalized than uninfected people; Patients also had an approximately 2.5-fold increased risk of developing congestive heart failure.

 However, despite the large scale of the aforementioned studies, there are some limitations.
 Research is observational in nature, which means that data collected for other purposes is reused, and this approach may have some cognitive biases.